Yano789/im-connected/README.md

 # IM-CONNECTED
 IM-CONNECTED is a project under 50.003 Elements of Software Construction.
-The goal is to design a webapp designed for LionDefenders's needs to allievate the stresses and workload experienced by Caregivers.
+The goal is to design a webapp designed towards LionDefenders's goals to allievate the stresses and workload experienced by Caregivers.